Types-, Non-Types, and Templates as Template Parameters

 • Dependent names are looked up when the template arguments are known.
 This means at the point of template instantiation.

-Before I show you two examples, I have to add an exception to this rule.
-You can skip my next few words if you want to get a general idea and jump directly to the next subsection.
-The exception is: if the name refers in the template definition to the current instantiation the compiler can deduce the name at the point of the template definition.
+Before I show you two examples, I must add an exception to this rule.
+You can skip my following few words if you want to get a general idea and jump directly to the following subsection.
+The exception is: if the name refers in the template definition to the current instantiation, the compiler can deduce the name at the point of the template definition.
 Here are a few examples:

 template <class T> class A {